vanHeemstraSystems/openfaas-workshop-headstart/400/README.md

 Edit ```~/.bashrc``` or ```~/.bash_profile``` - create the file if it doesn't exist.

-Now add the following - changing the URL as per the one you saw above.
+Now add the following - changing the URL as per the one you saw in previous section.

 ```export OPENFAAS_URL="" # populate as above```